Diana Mukpo, Agness Au, Gaylon Ferguson and Loden Nyima

 Lady Diana Mukpo, the wife of Vidyadhara the Venerable Chogyam Trungpa, Rinpoche, was born Diana Judith Pybus in 1953 in England.
 She first saw Chogyam Trungpa at a Free Tibet rally in London.
 Within a year, she and the Vidyadhara met and fell in love.
 They were married on January 3, 1970.
 A few months later, they left England for North America.
 They had been married seventeen years when the Vidyadhara died in Halifax, Nova Scotia, in 1987.
 Lady Diana has had a lifelong passion for horsemanship.
 She is among a handful of women who ever trained in dressage at the Spanish Riding School in Vienna.
 Today, she continues to train and compete dressage horses at the international level and to teach the discipline of dressage to many students.
 In addition to pursuing her own career and raising their five children, Lady Diana often accompanied the Vidyadhara when he travelled and taught with him at some seminars and retreats.
 Lady Diana is the author of Dragon Thunder: My Life with Chogyam Trungpa.
 Since Rinpoche’s death, Lady Diana has taught throughout the Shambhala mandala, presenting both her personal experiences with the Vidyadhara as well as sharing her knowledge of the Shambhala and Buddhist teachings.

-Loden Nyima is a fully ordained Buddhist monk.
-He lived at Gampo Abbey from 2009 – 2017 where he completed shedra studies, practiced intensively, and served in various roles including as Shastri.
-He now lives and teaches at Shambhala Mountain Center, and spends a portion of each year in retreat.
+Gelong Loden Nyima is a fully ordained Buddhist monk.
+He lived at Gampo Abbey from 2009 – 2017 where he practiced intensively, completed Shedra studies, and served in various roles including as a Shastri.
+He now lives at Shambhala Mountain Center where he serves as Resident Teacher and a founding faculty member for the Summer Seminar and other programs.
+He spends a portion of each year in retreat, frequently travels to continue his own dharma education, and can often be seen jogging around the land at SMC.